Post-COVID Condition/ Post-COVID-vaccination syndrome

 The results showed that vaccination led to increased cytokine levels even one year after vaccination.
 Furthermore, the results indicated differences in cytokine levels based on gender and age.

-Individuals with post-COVID-19 vaccination syndrome were found to have different circulating immune cell populations, serological evidence of recent Epstein-Barr Virus reactivation, and the circulating S1 unit of the spike protein
+Individuals with post-COVID vaccination syndrome were found to have a specific immunological profile, serological evidence of recent Epstein-Barr virus reactivation, and circulating SARS-CoV-2 S1 protein up to 700 days after vaccination

 This study demonstrated immunological and other characteristics in individuals experiencing persistent symptoms following COVID-19 vaccination.